 Updating the Look

 Pay attention to the age of your home and the remodels done by previous homeowners.
-Putting new tile over a foundation rife with dry rot or severely outdated or junky plumbing is only delaying a potentially huge problem down the road.
-You may want to wait until you can do a complete job right.
+Putting new tile over a foundation rife with dry rot or severely outdated plumbing is only delaying a potentially huge problem down the road.
+You may want to consider tackling essential tasks first—or, if your budget doesn’t allow, then wait until you have the money to do the complete job right.

-If you’re updating your bathroom to sell, you’ll want to look at what potential buyers might want.
-While it’s hard to anticipate what a random buyer is looking for, you can do a little research on what appeals to the majority of homeowners.
+If you’re updating your bathroom to sell, you’ll want to look at the market and what potential buyers might want.
+While it’s hard to anticipate what a random buyer is looking for in a new home, you can do some research within your local real estate market to see what appeals to the majority of homeowners.